authorjapps/zerocode/README.md

 WHEN- I invoke the API,
 THEN- I will receive 200(OK) status with body and assert the response
 ```
-translates to the below executable JSON using `Zerocode` - As simple as that !
+translates to the below executable JSON in `Zerocode` - As simple as that ! <br/>
+Note- It's in simple JSON. ~~No feature files, no extra plugins, no statements or grammar needed.~~
 ```javaScript
 {
     "scenarioName": "Invoke the GET api and assert the response",